-Normanton Street’s sound is lyrically focused with three distinct vocals, jazz influenced guitars, warm bass grooves and tight rhythmic drums.
+Normanton Street are a musical force based in Brighton (UK) consisting of Ned, Nicholson and Phoebe Freya.
+The band’s sound is lyrically focused with three distinct vocals, jazz influenced guitars, warm bass grooves and tight rhythmic drums.

 Since then, Normanton Street have quickly amassed a following off musical prowess and a lot of hard work.
 They’ve played gigs and festivals across the UK, Europe and US, including France, Spain, Croatia, Belgium, Holland and Austin (Texas).
 As well as opening for high-profile artists like the legendary Talib Kweli and Mercury-nominated poet Kate Tempest.
 Meanwhile, Normanton Street’s success has made them favourites in Brighton, where the band resides.
-In summer 2016, they were selected as The Independent’s ‘New Music of the Week’.
-This momentum attracted attention from various booking agents and venues over in New York, which is where the band will be playing four shows during the first week of December.
+The band was selected as The Independent’s ‘New Music of the Week’.
+This momentum attracted attention from various booking agents and venues over in New York, where the band went on a trip and played four shows.

 Never ones to wait around for the industry, Normanton Street have achieved all this success in such a short space of time by releasing music on a label started by Ned and Nicholson, QM Records.
 Under the label they have released multiple Normanton Street EPs as well as a plethora of other talented artists.
 As QM Records, Ned and Nicholson regularly host music nights as well as DJ in Brighton and London showcasing upcoming talents.